 Lastly, tell us about the Dream Big Youth Foundation.

-Dream Big Youth Foundation is a non-profit 501c3 tax-exempt organization.
-A youth empowerment and mentoring organization, it was created to change the world by teaching students to not only dream big but also how to set realistic goals to help them achieve their dreams.
-Dream Big builds self-esteem, self-worth, and broadens horizons through the use of mentors, arts, education, stem training, business internships, public service, cooperative learning, and enrichment programs.
+Dream Big Youth Foundation is a non-profit 501(c)(3) tax-exempt organization.
+A youth empowerment and mentoring organization, it was created to change the world by teaching students to not only dream big but also to set realistic goals to help them achieve their dreams.
+Dream Big builds self-esteem and self-worth and broadens horizons through the use of mentors, arts, education, STEM training, business internships, public service, cooperative learning, and enrichment programs.
 It is located in the city of Poughkeepsie and has been in existence since 2017.

 BE’N ORIGINAL